babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 ### 4.5.
 Interaction with the EOTS Manager

-There are 2 pieces to a finality provider entity: the EOTS manager and the finality provider instance.
-These components work together and are managed by separate daemons(`eotsd` and `fpd`).
+There are two pieces to a finality provider entity: the EOTS manager and the finality provider instance.
+These components work together and are managed by separate daemons (`eotsd` and `fpd`).

 The EOTS manager is responsible for managing the keys for finality providers and handles operations such as key management, signature generation, and randomness commitments.
-Where as the finality provider is responsible for creating and registering finality providers and handling the monitoring of the Babylon chain.
+Whereas the finality provider is responsible for creating and registering finality providers and handling the monitoring of the Babylon chain.
 The finality provider daemon is also responsible for coordinating various operations.

-The interactions between the EOTS Manager and the finality provider happens through RPC calls.
+The interactions between the EOTS Manager and the finality provider happen through RPC calls.
 These calls handle key operations, signature generation, and randomness commitments.
 An easy way to think about it is the EOTS Manager maintains the keys while the FP daemon coordinates any interactions with the